smbrache/YelpDB-YelpDBServer/README.md

 Databases, Statistical Learning, Servers and Queries
 ===

-This code is from an Assignment completed in December 2017 done with a partner.
+This code is from a project completed in December 2017 done with a partner.
 It deals with multiple aspects of software construction:
 + managing complex Abstract Data Types (ADTs);
 + multithreading and the client-server pattern;
 + query parsing and execution.